SaptarshiC98/ERWK/README.md

 # ERWK
-The codes for this project are uploaded here
+The codes for the paper, "A Consistent Entropy-Regularized Weighted k-Means Clustering Algorithm" is available at this repository.